-When intended for implantation in patients, medical device material quality is of the utmost importance.
+Medical device material quality is of the utmost importance when intended for implantation in patients.
 Failure to meet the rigorous standards of medical device OEMs can have devastating results for patients and their families.
 Ensuring your materials are made to your specifications and investigating failures promptly and accurately are both critical to meeting the medical industry's strict quality standards.

 IMR Test Labs is an accredited materials testing lab providing analytical services to the medical device and dental industries.
 We have extensive experience working with medical OEMs to verify raw materials, handle overflow testing from internal labs, test finished products, and provide support to research and development efforts.

 Our facilities conduct testing on metals, polymers, powders, coatings, ceramics, and finished products to support medical OEMs and their suppliers.

 Medical devices intended for permanent implantation must meet stringent cleanliness standards to minimize the risk of post-surgery complications.
 To ensure the viability of such devices, their medical cleanliness must be determined before they can be used in practical applications.

 IMR Test Labs is ready to help medical device manufacturers avoid the major risk of potential adverse reactions from contaminants on implants.
 We employ a wide array of medical device testing methods, from mechanical, metallurgical, and chemical testing of raw materials, to medical device coating evaluation through cytotoxicity and medical device cleanliness analyses.